budash56/school-man-back/docs/backend-overview.md

 - **Target environment:** the service currently runs on hosts inside the school’s private network.
 A future Docker/Compose setup may be added, but for now every operator runs Node + Postgres natively.
 - **Database lifecycle:** each developer uses a personal Postgres instance; migrations (`npm run migration:run`) are applied locally.
 If we containerize later we’ll add Compose instructions here.
 - **First admin provisioning:** `POST /auth/signup` automatically grants the admin role when the database has zero admins, so new installations can bootstrap themselves securely without hard-coded credentials.
-- **Notifications:** the `notifications` module surfaces updates inside the web UI only.
-No SMTP/SMS integrations are configured yet; hooking into email delivery will be a future enhancement.
+- **Notifications:** the `notifications` module surfaces updates inside the web UI only (no SMTP/SMS yet).
+The absence monitor can be invoked via `/notifications/suggestions/absence/run` to raise coordinator suggestions (`category = 'attendance-absence-streak'`) when students accumulate three consecutive unexcused days; coordinators resolve/dismiss via `PATCH /notifications/:id/resolve`.